 STEP 2 – BULK DELETE ARCHIVED EMAIL FROM GMAIL

-1. Go to the folder INBOX> Label ALL mail that is in the INBOX by clicking on the select all>then click on label icon>type in the name (I named mine FILE LATER>click on create new (create any label name you want, you can delete it later)
+1. Go to the folder INBOX> Label ALL mail that is in the INBOX by clicking the down arrow next to the “Select” (square icon) and select ALL.>then click on label icon>type in the name (I named mine FILE LATER>click on create new (create any label name you want, you can delete it later)

 2. Search for every message that HAS a label > type has:userlabels into the Gmail search box